 The average selling price of a home is about $465,000, with an average time on the market of 73 days, and the average selling price of condominiums is about $318,000, with an average time on the market of 93 days.

 The MLS real estate listings for Estes Park can be found at ColoProperty.com.
-Our favorite Estes Park real estate agent is Mike Richardson–he’s a stand-up guy who knows the area well.
+If you need help finding a home, our favorite Estes Park real estate agent is Mike Richardson–he’s a stand-up guy who knows the area very well.